Engineering-General (ENGR)

 ENGR 2050 Near Space Engineering (1 credit, max 6)

-Idaho RISE (Research Involving Student Engineers and Educators) is the NASA Idaho Space Grant Consortium student high-altitude scientific balloon program at the University of Idaho.
-RISE is a multidisciplinary program involving students from all departments in the College of Engineering, as well as Physics, Chemistry, Life Sciences, Education, and many other departments.
-Students in ENGR 2050 will participate in the design, development, testing, flight and flight operations, recovery, and data analysis of balloon-borne science and engineering instrumentation flown to altitudes of 100,000 feet and higher.
+The Vandal Aerospace and Science Team (VAST) club is the student high-altitude scientific balloon program at the University of Idaho.
+VAST is a multidisciplinary program involving students from all across campus.
+Students will participate in the design, development, testing, flight and flight operations, recovery, and data analysis of balloon-borne science and engineering instrumentation flown to altitudes of 100,000 feet and higher.
 Recommended Preparation: Interest in space, aerospace science, and engineering.
+Graded Pass/Fail.
+Typically Offered: Fall and Spring.

 ENGR 2100 Engineering Statics (3 credits)